d-shap/csv/README.md

 By default, `CsvParser` object treats commas and semicolons as column separators, LF and CRLF as row separators.

 A `CsvParser` object has a number of settings, for example whether to skip empty lines or not, whether to check that each row has the same number of columns or not, and so on.
-This settings are specified in a `CsvParserBuilder` object, that is used to create a `CsvParser` object.
+These settings are specified in a `CsvParserBuilder` object, that is used to create a `CsvParser` object.

-This settings can be used in many different situations.
+These settings can be used in many situations.

 For example, some editors can use semicolon as column separator, but not comma.
-This editors do NOT enclose column values in double quots if column value contains commas.
+These editors do NOT enclose column values in double quots if column value contains commas.
-For example, this editors can produce a CSV like this:
+For example, these editors can produce a CSV like this:
 ```
 "value;value_in_the same_column";abc,123
 ```